salpida-foundation/sal-meter-kernel-program/README.md

 It does **not** claim a final theory of mind.
 It does **not** claim clinical or diagnostic readiness.

-Instead, it asks a more practical and more dangerous question:
+Instead, it asks a harder question:

 **Can we build a reproducible signal interface that makes state-level transformation visible enough to test, compare, reject, refine, and govern?**

-That is why this repository matters to strong engineers, biosensor builders, electrochemists, signal-processing researchers, validation leads, and AI-governance thinkers.
+That is why this repository matters to:

+- electrochemists
+- biosensor builders
+- aptamer / molecular-interface teams
+- signal-processing / ML / statistics researchers
+- validation and reproducibility leads
+- HCI / AI-governance / AI-alignment researchers
+- PI-level labs exploring state-separability questions under bounded conditions

 This is where abstract philosophy is forced to touch instrumentation.